omichelsen/ole.michelsen.dk/public/blog/making-an-offline-webapp-with-service-workers.md

         });
     }

-Now when our app requests the currency rates, they will be delivered immediately from the cache, and if there is network access, the cache will be updated with a new version in the background.
+Now when our app requests the currency rates, the data will be delivered immediately from the cache, and if there is network access, the cache will be updated with a new version in the background.
 However this means that our app will not get the updated rates until the page is refreshed.
 This is not optimal, but there are some options to improve this.

 ## Notify page of update with postMessage()

 With `postMessage()` we can send messages between the service worker and the page.
-We can use this to notify the page, that an update has been downloaded with the following code in the page:
+We can use this to notify the page, that an update has been downloaded:

     if ('serviceWorker' in navigator) {
         navigator.serviceWorker.addEventListener('message', function(event) {